kankiri/pabiana/README.md

         print(recent)

     @area.register
-    def procedure(parameter1, parameter2):
+    def procedure(parameter):
         area.publish({'foo': 'bar'}, slot='important')

 This code creates an area that will listen to messages from `area2` on two slots.
-If it receives messages from `area1` it will print them.
+If it receives messages from `area2` it will print them.
 It's important to note that messages are queued for some time before they are processed together.
-A procedure is created that can be called from other areas.
+A procedure is defined to be called from other areas.
 Return values for procedures are ignored.
 It is recommended to create a separate file for message handlers and procedures.